secretstartups/handbook/content/handbook/marketing/developer-relations/developer-evangelism/oss-contributions.md

 ## Contributions to OSS

-The Developer Evangelism team believes in Open Source and wants to lead by example, contributing to GitLab and the OSS ecosystem.
+The Developer Advocacy team believes in Open Source and wants to lead by example, contributing to GitLab and the OSS ecosystem.
 Our workshops, community activities and projects are documented in the [projects overview](/handbook/marketing/developer-relations/developer-evangelism/projects/).

-### Projects maintained by Developer Evangelism
+### Projects maintained by Developer Advocates

-We organize our projects in the [Developer Evangelistm group](https://gitlab.com/gitlab-de).
+We organize our projects in the [Developer Advocacy group](https://gitlab.com/gitlab-de).
 A few examples are:

 * [Docker Hub Limit Monitoring](https://about.gitlab.com/blog/2020/11/18/docker-hub-rate-limit-monitoring/)
     * [Exporter for Prometheus](https://gitlab.com/gitlab-de/docker-hub-limit-exporter)